Event Featured Image

 From the Land to the Table: Storytelling through Cultural Cuisine

 Join us for a special event at Oliver Kelley Farm celebrating culinary placemaking.
-We’ll explore cuisines from Mexico, Venezuela, and the Philippines with hands-on cooking demonstrations and a shared meal.
+We’ll explore cuisines from Mexico and Venezuela with cooking demonstrations and a shared meal.
 Through personal stories and recipes, this program, facilitated by food writer and educator Ánh-Hoa Thị Nguyễn, highlights how migration shapes not only identity, but also relationships to land, memory, and nourishment.

 Optional shuttle bus transportation will be provided to and from Oliver Kelley Farm in Elk River, MN, starting from the Minnesota History Center in St. Paul, MN.
 If you'd like to utilize the free shuttle service to and from the Minnesota History Center, please email engagement@mnhs.org.